GerardGascon/gerardgascon.github.io/_jams/2020-05-17-Train-of-Thought.md

 ---
+emoji: 🪖
-title: "🪖 Train Of Thought"
+title: "Train Of Thought"
 image: train-of-thought.png
 release: 2020
 description: A game developed for the Retro 8-Bit Game Jam about surviving a war field to find your love.